-We provide everything you need, but you’re welcome to bring your own mat if you prefer.
-For the hot classes we recommend bringing water and two towels (one to lay out on your mat, one for showering afterwards).
+Please bring your own yoga mat to class.
+For the hot classes, we recommend bringing water and two towels (one to lay out on your mat, one for showering afterward).
 Don’t worry if you forget as you can buy a reusable water bottle or rent towels at the studio.

 What if I have an injury or condition that might affect my ability to participate?

 While yoga has been proven to benefit conditions ranging from sports injuries to chronic illnesses, we encourage you to let your teacher know if you have a condition you might need to work around.

 We also feel it’s important that you become your own teacher; to listen to how you feel and to become aware of what your body is telling you.
 Yoga rewards dedication and hard work, but it is equally important to rest and recover when you need to.

 At yogahaven, we’re pretty laid back.
 There are a few guidelines we like to follow and encourage: